-Established as an non-governmental organization in 2001, the Irbis Mongolian Center, was established to support research and conservation of cats in Mongolia.
-Together with Meredith Brown, Irbis Mongolia initiated a first ever field study of the Pallas's cats (Otocolobus manul).
+Established as a non-governmental organization in 2001, the Irbis Mongolian Center was established to support research and conservation of cats in Mongolia.
+Together with Meredith Brown, Irbis Mongolia initiated a first-ever field study of the Pallas's cats (Otocolobus manul).
 The project has a dedicated field camp, employed biologists, and research is ongoing.

 The Faculty of Science at Mahidol University in Bangkok, Thailand, has committed itself to providing the best undergraduate and graduate education and performing the best research in Thailand.
 The Faculty of Science joins the national effort to make Thailand a knowledge-based society by promoting human resource development in Thailand and the Asian-Pacific region.
 The Faculty of Science consists of 12 departments including Anatomy, Biology, Chemistry, Biotechnology, Microbiology and Plant Science.

 Para La Tierra is not-for-profit conservation organisation that protects habitats and species in Paraguay through scientific research and community outreach.
 Para La Tierra also promotes a responsible approach to reserve management where tourists contribute to social, scientific and conservation projects that are designed to have a positive impact on Paraguay.